hyperledger/aries-rfcs/features/0160-connection-protocol/README.md

 [3-connection-ack]: #3-connection-ack

 After the Response is received, the connection is technically complete.
 This remains unconfirmed to the *inviter* however.
 The *invitee* MUST send a message to the *inviter*.
 As any message will confirm the connection, any message will do.
+The agents MUST also handle the *invitee* not sending a message to the *inviter* as it was previously a SHOULD.
+NOTE: The motivation for changing the SHOULD to a MUST is to avoid interesting race conditions that occur when the *invitee* does not send a message to the *inviter*.
+These race conditions can involve out of order message processing, which may result in messages not being processed by the *invitee*.

 Frequently, the parties of the connection will want to trade credentials to establish trust.
 In such a flow, those message will serve the function of acknowledging the connection without an extra confirmation message.